t1wk/parkii/README.md

 ## Requirements
 ### WordPress
 You need to have a clean installation of WorpPress in a local environment.
-After you installation, change the value of line 80 to true of the file wp-config.php, as following:
+After installation, change the value of line 80 to true of the file wp-config.php, as following:
 ```
 define('WP_DEBUG', true);
 ```